ASTUNAZIY/WHSTechNotes/journal.md

 # september 10, 2024
-Tihs is an example entry
+This is an example entry